-JAVA send a warm Aloha to our new Veteran and Friends of JAVA Members.
+JAVA sends a warm Aloha to our new Veterans as well as new Friends of JAVA.

 Wesley Chiu, USAF

 Delbert Nishimoto, USA

 Friends of JAVA

 JAVA offers a heartfelt thanks to our generous members and friends for their gifts, memorials, and tributes given in support of our mission, events, and scholarships.
 We are truly grateful.

 Mas and Marcia Hashimoto - General Fund

 LTC Jason I. Kuroiwa, USA (Ret) - General Fund

 BG Neal S. Mitsuyoshi, USA - General Fund